SurveyMonkey targets professional customers in Britain

 Goldberg, married to Facebook executive Sheryl Sandberg, said next year well in excess of 10 percent of SurveyMonkey's revenue would come from SurveyMonkey Audience.

-Privately owned SurveyMonkey made $113 million in revenue and $62 million in earnings in 2012, the last year for which numbers were publicly available, he said.
+Privately owned SurveyMonkey made $113 million (71.16 million pounds) in revenue and $62 million in earnings in 2012, the last year for which numbers were publicly available, he said.

 (Editing by Jane Merriman)